-On January 31, 2014, the District entered into a Loan Agreement with First Western Trust Bank to obtain a loan in the aggregate original principal amount of up to \$7,210,000 (Loan).
+On January 31, 2014, the District entered into a loan agreement with First Western Trust Bank to obtain a loan in the aggregate original amount of up to \$8,240,000 (Loan).
 The maturity date of the Loan is January 31, 2021, with an interest rate of 4.04%, paid semiannually on June 1 and December 1.
-The proceeds of the initial draw from the Loan were used to (i) advance refund the District's Series 2004 and Series 2007 Bonds in order to reduce annual interest costs and effect other economies, (ii) to finance additional costs of public improvements, and (iii) pay for the costs of issuing the Loan.
+The proceeds of the initial draw from the Loan were used to finance certain public improvements, reimburse the Developer for prior advances related to public improvements constructed by the Developer on behalf of the District, and pay the costs of issuing the Loan.

-On July 8, 2016, the District issued \$7,100,000 in General Obligation Refunding Bonds, Series 2016 (2016 Bonds) to prepay the Loan described above.
+On July 8, 2016, the District issued \$8,125,000 in General Obligation Refunding Bonds, Series 2016 (2016 Bonds) to prepay the Loan described above.
 The 2016 Bonds are general obligations of the District secured and payable from Pledged Revenue which include Property Tax Revenue, net of costs of collection, and any other legally available amounts.
 The 2016 Bonds are due December 1, 2040, with an interest rate of 2.00%-5.25%, paid semiannually on June 1 and December 1.
-The 2016 Bonds maturing on and after December 1, 2035, are subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$5,000, in any order of maturity, and in whole or partial maturities (and if in part in such order of maturities as the District is to determine and by lot within maturities), on December 1, 2026, and on any date thereafter, upon payment of par, and accrued interest thereon, without redemption premium.
-The 2016 Bonds maturity, in part, by lot in such manner as the Trustee is to determine, on December 1 of each year at a redemption price equal to the principal amount thereof (with no redemption premium), plus accrued interest.
+The 2016 Bonds maturing on December 1, 2040, are subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$5,000, in any order of maturity, and in whole of partial maturities (and if in part in such order of maturities as the District is to determine and by lot within maturities), on December 1, 2026, and on any date thereafter, upon payment of par, and accrued interest thereon, without redemption premium.
+The 2016 Bonds maturing on December 1, 2033, are subject to mandatory sinking fund redemption, prior to maturity, in part, by lot in such manner as the Trustee is to determine, on December 1 of each year at a redemption price equal to the principal amount thereof (with no redemption premium), plus accrued interest.